technicalguru/php-database/README.md

 # php-database
 A PHP library for accessing databases easily.
-The library provide a MySQL/MariaDB flavoured database object that abstracts many daily task in SQL writing, such as quoting, escaping, building SQL statements, WHERE clauses, error handling and so on.
+The library provide a MySQL/MariaDB falavoured database object that abstracts many daily task in SQL writing, such as quoting, escaping, building SQL statement, WHERE clauses, error handling and so on.

-A [Data Access Object (DAO)](#how-to-use-a-database-access-object-dao) base class is also provided to cater for object-relational mapping tasks.
+A Data Access Object (DAO) base class is also provided to cate for object-relational mapping tasks.
 The interface will make it easier to find objects by ID, create and update them, using special data objects of your own.

-Finally, a [Query API](#query-api) is provided to support a flexible writing of restrictions - independant of any SQL dialect.

-Version 1.3 is the last major 1.x release and marks the migration release.
-Traditional SQL writing and Query API are supported simultanously.
-However, many traditional SQL methods are marked as deprecated, and they will be removed in release 2.0.
-So you shall migrate to the new Query API early.

 # License
 This project is licensed under [GNU LGPL 3.0](LICENSE.md).